Post-lineage yoga: Practice

-Post-Lineage Yoga overlaps with both traditional lineage yoga and with modern commercialized yoga.
+Post-Lineage Yoga overlaps with both traditional lineage yoga and with modern commercialised yoga.

-Wildcroft cited the yoga teacher and author Matthew Remski.
-He noted that the pioneering gurus of modern yoga as exercise, such as Tirumalai Krishnamacharya, B. K. S. Iyengar, and Pattabhi Jois, have now died.
+Wildcroft cites the yoga teacher and author Matthew Remski as noting that the pioneering gurus of modern yoga as exercise, such as Tirumalai Krishnamacharya, B. K. S. Iyengar, and Pattabhi Jois, have now died.
 After their deaths individual yoga teachers, often women, are reclaiming the practice through their communities, and resisting commercialisation and modernity more generally.
 Wildcroft described the people she observes as "unusually dedicated, even obsessively reflexive about the practice of yoga" compared to the casual practitioners who go to a weekly yoga class for exercise and social contact.
 Wildcroft mentioned Angela Farmer as an instance of such a radical practitioner.
 Farmer trained in Iyengar Yoga, moving away from it to become "one of the most influential" teachers of the "divine feminine" approach to yoga.
 On the way, Farmer invented the yoga mat; she has taught for over 50 years.
 Wildcroft has seen Farmer's relative lack of media coverage as a sign of the wider overlooking of the parts of yoga culture that lie outside the defined lineages.

 Remski noted that the "giants of the modernist age of yogic entrepreneurial globalization are now all departed, debilitated, or disgraced, including Bikram Choudhury.
 More generally, in his view, a "great man's" death "erodes the Great Man Story, leaving space through which more hidden stories may emerge".
 Remski gave the example of Vanda Scaravelli, whom he described as one of Iyengar's few female pupils who were not intimidated by him.
 Remski wrote that Scaravelli taught few students, "one at a time", and that all of them have "gone on to influence yoga for decades without grandiose institutes, certification programmes, or even websites".
 Wildcroft comments that abuse by yoga gurus, combined with the revelation that modern asana practice was a 20th century recasting of yoga, have encouraged people towards a post-lineage approach.

-The image of contemporary yoga against which non-lineage yoga reacts is an idealized, commercialized, fit, young, slim, white, female yoga body.
+The image of contemporary yoga against which non-lineage yoga reacts is an idealized, commercialised, fit, young, slim, white, female yoga body.